BD103/Milkshakes/index.md

 # Milkshakes

 Hello, and welcome to my collection of milkshakes and blends.
-You can view the website [here](https://bd103.github.io/Milkshakes).

 ## What are these milkshakes?